gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 A major pillar of productivity is going to the public cloud like Amazon AWS or Microsoft Azure.
 Public clouds offer a great work experience for your engineers.
-The self-service approach is particularly important, engineers can automate their application stack via APIs and scripts, use the newest technology and operate the complete system without writing tickets and getting approvals from superiors.
+The self-service approach is particularly important.
+Engineers can automate their application stack via APIs and scripts, use the newest technology and operate the complete system without writing tickets and getting approvals from superiors.
 It enables your developers to take responsibility for the